How to Get Out of Your Lease Agreement to Buy a House

 The best solution is to time the end of your lease with the start of your mortgage payment.
 When the market is hot, it’s possible to have a situation where you move into your new house in the same month that your lease ends.
 Matching the end of your lease avoids the headache of trying to circumvent a lease, which can be complicated and time-consuming.

 The first essential item to take care of before starting your home buying process is to work with a personal loan officer to be prequalified for a loan.
 Since it can take weeks to execute a mortgage even after being prequalified, meeting your loan officer early takes you one step closer to buying a new house.
+Want to get started now?
+Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
+They’ll provide a free consultation and guide you through every step of the loan application process.

 Here are some tips for trying to navigate an early exit from your lease if that’s the only option.